**If you don't receive a email response indicating we received your request please contact us at email@example.com.

 What is it?

 Interlibrary Loan is a service that allows libraries to borrow materials from other libraries.
 It is useful when our library doesn't own a particular item that you need.
 We can locate other libraries that do own the item and ask to borrow it for you to use.
 It is a way that libraries can share information and make more material available to their patrons.

 When do I use it?

 Interlibrary loan can be used when our library does not have what you need.
 Before submitting a request, please do your best to determine whether or not we own it.
-Check Summon to see if we have the book or journal.
+Check Spartan Search to see if we have the book or journal.